Ozone Is Toxic!

 Watch out for the words “natural de-odouriser” or “nature’s de-odouriser” when buying an ionizer — It usually means ozone!!

 But What About All The Claims Made Of Ozone Generators? – Yes, ozone does kill mould and bacteria – by oxidising them.
 And it does a very good job.
 But it also oxidises and damages the cells in your body!
 Ozone generators are used industrially to fumigate buildings but all living things must be kept well away from the area.

 Being an irritant of the eyes, nose, throat and lungs, ozone is known to particularly affect asthmatics and people with respiratory problems (that’s why there are public health warnings issued on the radio and TV when the atmospheric levels begin to rise).
 Sadly these are often the very people being sold ozone generaters to ease their problems.

 Real life experiences:

-This is part of a public discussion taken from the newsgroup: alt.support.asthma
+This is part of a public on-line discussion about ozone generators:

 Hello All, I’ve read in this group that ozone machines are bad news.
 A friend of mine is really into them and has them all over his house.
 When I go there it smells like bleach or something.
 I’ve never had an asthma reaction over there.
 But then, I haven’t stayed terribly long.
 Just long enough to fix his computer and then go on my merry way.
 Penny for your thoughts….